George H. Maynard: Military service

 Maynard enlisted as a private in Company D of the 13th Regiment Massachusetts Volunteer Infantry on July 20, 1861.
 He fought at the Battle of Fredericksburg in Virginia on December 13, 1862.
 During the battle he ran through enemy fire to rescue another soldier who had been severely wounded in action.
 He received the Medal of Honor for this action in 1898.
 He was mustered out of the 13th Massachusetts on February 17, 1863.

 On January 17, 1864, he was commissioned a captain in the 82nd United States Colored Infantry.
 He was breveted to the rank of major on March 15, 1865, for meritorious service during the war.
 He was honorably mustered out of service on September 10, 1866.

 Later life

-Maynard married Harriet Elizabeth Henry (1844–1897) of Boston on May 5, 1868.
+Maynard married Harriet Elizabeth of Boston on May 5, 1868.
 They had seven children, four of whom died in childhood and three who died in their early twenties (and only one of whom survived his mother).

 He became a member of the Ancient and Honorable Artillery Company of Massachusetts in 1875.
 He became the first sergeant of the company in 1879.
 Maynard was an active mason and became a Knight Templar in the York Rite.
 He was also a companion of the Massachusetts Commandery of the Military Order of the Loyal Legion of the United States.

 Maynard died in 1927, at the age of 91 having outlived his wife and all his children and was buried in the Mount Feake Cemetery in Waltham.